-Risk: High Moderate In several cases, IFAD projects not using appropriate accounting software ran into financial reporting difficulties.
+High Moderate In several cases, IFAD projects not using appropriate accounting software ran into financial reporting difficulties.
 The FM system also does not act as an effective decision support system for the project.
 Project must procure an accounting software the fully comply with IFAD's accounting and financial reporting requirements.
 Mitigations: I. An appropriate Accounting Software i.e. TOMPRO needs to be procured, installed and the finance team trained in its use.
 Financial reports should be auto-generated from the procured accounting software. ii.
 Integration of the PFOs/FSCs/Private Partners under 4Ps arrangements, expenditures in the PMU accounting software.
 Relevant procedures to be identified in the PIM. iii.
 PMU shall submit to IFAD; Quarterly Interim Financial Reports within 45-day of period end, annual unaudited financial statements within 4-month of year end and annual audited Financial Statements within 6-month of year end. iv.
-FM staff should be orientated to comply with IFAD's requirements in their work-including those relating to IFAD's Anti-corruption policy.
-Project External Audit Substantial Moderate Risk: Delays in submission of audit reports, weak-follow up with audit office resulting in backlog of audit findings, non-resolution of audit findings causing the amounts involved in those audit findings to convert into ineligible expenditure Substantial Moderate Mitigations: - - i.
-PMU needs to engage with Director General Audit (KP), through PD for timely completion of audit.
+FM staff should be orientated to comply with IFAD's requirements in their work- including those relating to IFAD's Anti-corruption policy.
+Project External Audit Substantial Moderate Risk: Substantial Moderate Delays in submission of audit reports, weak-follow up with audit office resulting in backlog of audit findings, non-resolution of audit findings causing the amounts involved in those audit findings to convert into ineligible expenditure er or en "El tabler d'Ar Mitigations: - PMU needs to engage with Director General Audit (KP), through PD for timely completion of audit.
 Scanned copies of the final audit report are encouraged to be sent as soon the report is ready to ensure on-time submission and to avoid delays resulting from mail services.
-Then the hard copy can follow to IFAD ICO in Islamabad. ii.
-Audit observations should be settled within six (6) months after the Audit Report has been shared with the PD to avoid backlog of unresolved audit findings. iii.
+Then the hard copy can follow to IFAD ICO in Islamabad.
+Audit observations should be settled within six (6) months after the Audit Report has been shared with the PD to avoid backlog of unresolved audit findings.
 Follow up meetings with the Auditors should be requested to settle any unsettled audit findings from previous years.
-Project Procurement Substantial Moderate Legal and Regulatory Framework Substantial Moderate Risk: The legal and regulatory framework exists in the form of Public Procurement Rules of the Public Procurement Regulatory Authority of Pakistan and the Khyber Pakhtunkhwa Public Procurement of Goods, Works and Services Rules of Khyber Pakhtunkhwa Public Procurement Authority (KP-PPRA) for ensuring compliance to its various provisions and rules.
+Project Procurement Substantial Moderate Legal and Regulatory Framework Substantial Moderate Substantial Moderat Risk: Risk: The legal and regulatory framework exists in the form of Public Procurement Rules of the Public Procurement Regulatory Authority of Pakistan and the Khyber Pakhtunkhwa Public Procurement of Goods, Works and Services Rules of Khyber Pakhtunkhwa Public Procurement Authority (KP-PPRA) for ensuring compliance to its various provisions and rules.
 The KP-PPRA only exercises regulatory functions, and procurement entities/projects are responsible to undertake the procurement.
 Inadequate capacities often lead to non compliance of rules and delays in procurement.
-Substantial Moderate Mitigations: As per IFAD general conditions for financing, the procurement of goods, works and services shall be carried out in accordance with the provisions of the KP-PPRA procurement regulations, to the extent that such are consistent with the IFAD Procurement Handbook and Guidelines 2019.
-The PIM will contain clear indication of rules, regulations, policies and procedures to be adopted in order to ensure compliance with IFAD's Project Procurement Guidelines.
+The legal and regulatory framework exists in the form of Public Procurement Rules of the Public Procurement Regulatory Authority of Pakistan and the Khyber Pakhtunkhwa Public Procurement of Goods, Works and Services Rules of Khyber Pakhtunkhwa Public Procurement Authority (KP-PPRA) for ensuring compliance to its various provisions and rules.
+The KP-PPRA only exercises regulatory functions, and procurement entities/projects are responsible to undertake the procurement.
+Inadequate capacities often lead to non compliance of rules and delays in The legal and regulatory framework exists in the form of Public Procurement Rules of the Public Procurement Regulatory Authority of Pakistan and the Khyber Pakhtunkhwa Public Procurement of Goods, Works and Services Rules of Khyber Pakhtunkhwa Public Procurement Authority (KP-PPRA) for ensuring compliance to its various provisions and rules.
+The KP-PPRA only exercises regulatory functions, and procurement entities/projects are responsible to undertake the procurement.
+Inadequate capacities often lead to non compliance of rules and delays in procurement.